AmitThakur/machine-learning-notes/README.md

-# ml-notes
+# Machine Learning Notes
-Machine Learning Notes
+Distillation of my knowledge about Machine Learning from courses, books, and other resources.